MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 In this step, you create a flow using the Power Pages trigger and use OneDrive to store the images.

+Watch this video to learn how to create an image flow.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW1dOIi]

 1. Sign into [Power Pages](https://make.powerpages.microsoft.com/).